aperullo/dockerization/readme.md

 ```

 ### Step 2: Making a Docker-stack
 Once we have a docker image we can start preparing a stack, which will contain all of the docker-specific configuration.
-A docker stack is generally made up of multiple services, each one represents all the copies of specific application with a specific configuration.
+A docker stack is generally made up of multiple services, each one represents all the copies of a specific application with a specific configuration.
 We will have two services, but will start by creating only one.

 Create a file called `docker-stack.yml` and add the following:
 ```